Charter Bus Was Stuck On Tracks When Freight Train Hit It, Witnesses In Biloxi Say

 Witness Craig Robinson tells local newspaper the Sun Herald that he noticed that "the bus... was stuck, so I took off running."

-Robinson says he was running to tell people to get off the bus — but by the time he got there, "the train already had hit it, and drug it to where it stands now."
+Robinson says he was running to tell people to get off the bus, but by the time he got there, "the train already had hit it, and drug it to where it stands now."

 Another witness tells the newspaper that some passengers were trying to get off the bus when it was struck — and that at least one person was then trapped beneath the bus.